Book Review: Prince And The Parade & Sign ‘O’ The Times Studio Sessions by Duane Tudahl

 How many other male ‘pop’ icons can boast such a coterie of female cohorts?

-Then there was Jill Jones.
-With hindsight, her 1987 debut album, released on Prince’s Paisley Park Records, is one of the great missed opportunities of his career, and its standout song ‘Violet Blue’ particularly demonstrates why.
+With hindsight, Jill Jones’ 1987 debut album, released on Prince’s Paisley Park Records, is one of the great missed opportunities of his career, and its standout song ‘Violet Blue’ particularly demonstrates why.

 The album started in the summer of 1983 during the filming of ‘Purple Rain’ (featuring Jill’s less-than-stellar cameo), when she replaced Prince’s guide vocal on ‘Mia Bocca’.
 Sadly he didn’t find time to resume work on the record until over two years later.